 - Its critical thinking premise is relegated to a simple formula.

-- Does not have a long history.
+- It does not have a long history.

 Which strategic thinking model is the best?